dschwartzAI/CoachingAI/IDEAL_CLIENT_EXTRACTOR_EXTENDED_THINKING.md

 ## Conclusion

-The Ideal Client Extractor now leverages Claude Opus 4's extended thinking capabilities to create psychographic briefs that are:
+The Ideal Client Extractor now leverages Claude Opus 4's extended thinking capabilities to create ideal client profiles that are:
 - More creative and elaborate
 - Psychologically insightful
 - Strategically actionable